truite-codeuse/aose-2025/R4/readme.md

-# R4 - Process User Input
+## Process User Input
+### Author
+Role R4: Thanina AIT FERHAT

 This is a FastAPI application designed to process user input and classify it as either a casual conversation or a service request.
 The application interacts with two APIs:

+### 1. **R1 API**
-1. **R1 API**: A language model API that classifies the user's input and generates responses based on the type of interaction.
+A language model API that classifies the user's input and generates responses based on the type of interaction.

+### 2. **Broker API**
-2. **Broker API**: An API that processes decision-making requests from users, helping to make informed decisions based on their input.
+An API that processes decision-making requests from users, helping to make informed decisions based on their input.

 The application saves conversation histories in a PostgreSQL database, which can be queried to retrieve the conversation history for a given session.